Perspective | A sunset surprise: Saturday’s storm chase in Kansas was simple, yet elegant

 “Oh jeez!”
 I said eagerly, jarring Kelby to attention.
 “We’ve got to go!”

 We scurried back to the car.
-A newly-formed rotating supercell was bearing down on us, a crisp hook on radar a telltale sign it was spinning like a top.
-As a general rule of thumb, I don’t chase tornadoes at night — but, since I was in a populated area with a great paved road network, excellent cell service, and since, frankly, the storm was chasing me, I decided to go for a stroll.
+A newly formed rotating supercell was bearing down on us, a crisp hook on radar a telltale sign it was spinning like a top.
+As a general rule of thumb, I don’t chase tornadoes at night — but since I was in a populated area with a great paved road network, excellent cell service, and, frankly, the storm was chasing me, I decided to go for a stroll.

 We settled near Salina’s airport, pulling onto a dirt road and looking west.
 Lightning flickered beneath an arcing cloud.
 I knew we were due east of the rotation.
 Kelby was nervous.
 I assured her we were in a good place and that we had a clear escape route.